-Israeli troops kill two Palestinians at Gaza border protest: medics
+Israeli troops kill Gaza teens during border protests: medics

 In that period, an Israeli soldier was shot dead by a Palestinian sniper along the frontier, and another was killed during an Israeli undercover raid into Gaza.

 Israel seized Gaza in a 1967 war and pulled out its settlers and troops in 2005.
-It says the security blockade is necessary to stop weapons reaching Hamas, which has fought three wars with Israel and fired thousands of rockets at it in the past decade.
+It says the security blockade is necessary to stop weapons reaching Islamist group Hamas, which has fought three wars with Israel and fired thousands of rockets at it in the past decade.

-Reporting by Nidal al-Mughrabi in Gaza; Writing by Stephen Farrell in Jerusalem; Editing by Frances Kerry
+Reporting by Nidal al-Mughrabi in Gaza; Writing by Stephen Farrell and Rami Ayyub in Jerusalem; Editing by Frances Kerry